Paychex (NASDAQ:PAYX) Issues FY 2022 Earnings Guidance

-Paychex (NASDAQ:PAYX – Get Rating) last released its earnings results on Wednesday, March 30th.
-The business services provider reported $1.15 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.05 by $0.10.
-The company had revenue of $1.28 billion for the quarter, compared to analyst estimates of $1.22 billion.
-Paychex had a net margin of 30.23% and a return on equity of 43.02%.
-The firm’s quarterly revenue was up 14.8% on a year-over-year basis.
-During the same period in the prior year, the business earned $0.96 EPS.
-As a group, equities analysts anticipate that Paychex will post 3.75 earnings per share for the current fiscal year.

-In other Paychex news, VP Michael E. Gioja sold 26,000 shares of the firm’s stock in a transaction dated Tuesday, April 5th.
-The shares were sold at an average price of $141.26, for a total transaction of $3,672,760.00.
-Following the transaction, the vice president now owns 52,349 shares of the company’s stock, valued at approximately $7,394,819.74.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, VP Karen E. Saunders-Mcclendon sold 203 shares of the firm’s stock in a transaction dated Friday, April 15th.
-The shares were sold at an average price of $136.69, for a total transaction of $27,748.07.
-Following the transaction, the vice president now directly owns 2,994 shares in the company, valued at approximately $409,249.86.
+In other news, VP Karen E. Saunders-Mcclendon sold 203 shares of the stock in a transaction that occurred on Friday, April 15th.
+The stock was sold at an average price of $136.69, for a total transaction of $27,748.07.
+Following the completion of the transaction, the vice president now directly owns 2,994 shares in the company, valued at approximately $409,249.86.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Michael E. Gioja sold 26,000 shares of the stock in a transaction that occurred on Tuesday, April 5th.
+The shares were sold at an average price of $141.26, for a total value of $3,672,760.00.
+Following the transaction, the vice president now owns 52,349 shares of the company’s stock, valued at $7,394,819.74.
 The disclosure for this sale can be found here.
-11.50% of the stock is owned by company insiders.
+Corporate insiders own 11.50% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in PAYX.
-First Community Trust NA bought a new stake in Paychex during the 4th quarter worth about $51,000.
-Salem Investment Counselors Inc. boosted its position in Paychex by 17.7% during the 4th quarter.
-Salem Investment Counselors Inc. now owns 706 shares of the business services provider’s stock worth $96,000 after acquiring an additional 106 shares during the last quarter.
-Penserra Capital Management LLC raised its stake in shares of Paychex by 23.5% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,444 shares of the business services provider’s stock worth $197,000 after purchasing an additional 275 shares in the last quarter.
-Zullo Investment Group Inc. bought a new stake in shares of Paychex during the 4th quarter worth approximately $213,000.
-Finally, Hardman Johnston Global Advisors LLC bought a new stake in shares of Paychex during the 4th quarter worth approximately $218,000.
-80.08% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of PAYX.
+First Community Trust NA bought a new stake in Paychex in the fourth quarter worth $51,000.
+Salem Investment Counselors Inc. lifted its position in Paychex by 17.7% in the fourth quarter.
+Salem Investment Counselors Inc. now owns 706 shares of the business services provider’s stock worth $96,000 after buying an additional 106 shares during the last quarter.
+Penserra Capital Management LLC lifted its position in Paychex by 23.5% in the fourth quarter.
+Penserra Capital Management LLC now owns 1,444 shares of the business services provider’s stock worth $197,000 after buying an additional 275 shares during the last quarter.
+Zullo Investment Group Inc. bought a new stake in Paychex in the fourth quarter worth $213,000.
+Finally, Hardman Johnston Global Advisors LLC bought a new stake in Paychex in the fourth quarter worth $218,000.
+Institutional investors own 80.08% of the company’s stock.

 Paychex, Inc provides integrated human capital management solutions for human resources (HR), payroll, benefits, and insurance services for small to medium-sized businesses in the United States and Europe.
 The company offers payroll processing services; payroll tax administration services; employee payment services; and regulatory compliance services, such as new-hire reporting and garnishment processing.